 Your financial reporting dashboard is not an end in itself.
 Think of it as a step in a decision process.
 Thus, it is absolutely necessary to periodically update it and refine its relevance.

-Your environment, your projects, your objectives and your constraints evolve, and a good dashboard backs up such evolution, if it does not lead it.
+Your environment, your projects, your objectives, and your constraints evolve, and a good dashboard backs up such evolution if it does not lead it.
 It is necessary to always check and ensure that your dashboard includes indicators that match your needs.
-A good analytics makes people want to act.
+Good analytics makes people want to act.
 An indicator that does not trigger any action in case of a drop or increase is a bad one.

 RULE 5: ONE MESSAGE FOR ONE DASHBOARD